pyecore/pyecore/doc/source/user/advanced.rst

 Modifying PyEcore Base Classes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-PyEcore let you dynamically add new features to the base class and thus
+PyEcore lets you dynamically add new features to the base class and thus
 introduce new feature for base classes instances:

 .. code-block:: python